 Some special rules, spells, and other effects remove damage points from a model.
-When a model with a damage grid has damage removed, remove the damage points from anywhere on the model's damage grid.
+When a model with a life spiral has damage removed, remove the damage points from anywhere on the model's life spiral.
 Remember, if a model has damage points removed while disabled, it is no longer disabled.